saraswati-niroula/clarify-pr-review/README.md

 # Clarify-PR-Review

-This repository contains the implementation and experiments for our assignment on **clarifying questions in pull request (PR) reviews**, inspired by [ClarifyCoder](https://arxiv.org/pdf/2504.16331).
+This repository contains the implementation and experiments for **clarifying questions in pull request (PR) reviews**, inspired by [ClarifyCoder](https://arxiv.org/pdf/2504.16331).

 ---